Best kids’ bikes 2025

-Choosing one of the best kids' bikes can be daunting, especially if you're new to cycling with kids.
-To help, we've handpicked our favourite brands that we've reviewed and loved over the years.
+Choosing one of the best kids' bikes can feel overwhelming, especially if you're new to cycling with kids.
+To make things easier, we've carefully picked out top brands that we've reviewed and trusted over the years.

-Of course, the best bike for a 3 year-old beginner will differ from what suits a 13 year-old mountain biker or a 9 year-old cyclocross racer.
-Your budget and how often the bike will be used will also play a role.
+The best bike for a 3-year-old learning to ride will be very different from what works for a 13-year-old mountain biker or a 9-year-old tackling cyclocross.
+Your budget and how often the bike will be used are also important factors to consider.

-Once your child is all set, be sure to invest in one of the best kids' bike helmets, and if you have siblings to consider, see our guides to cycling with teenagers and cycling with babies and toddlers.
+Once you’ve found the right bike, don’t forget safety essentials like one of the best kids' bike helmets, and if you're planning for multiple ages, check out our guides on cycling with teenagers and cycling with babies and toddlers.

 Cycle Sprog is a reader-supported website.
 When you buy through links on this page we may earn an affiliate commission.